Two-way SSL Authentication for REST

 Step 4: Generate client-specific certificates

-In this step, we will generate client key and client pem files based on the root key and server certificates.
+In this step, we generate a client key and client pem files based on the root key and server certificates.

 1. Create client key and csr file: